zweiler2/HoloISO_Improved/README.md

 ![image](https://user-images.githubusercontent.com/97450182/167457908-07be1a60-7e86-4bef-b7f0-6bd19efd8b24.png)
 # HoloISO
-First of all i want to credit [theVakhovskeIsTaken](https://github.com/theVakhovskeIsTaken) for creating the HoloISO project!
+First of all i want to credit [Adam Jafarov](https://github.com/theVakhovskeIsTaken) for creating the HoloISO project!
 So please go check him out.

-Disclaimer: I am not in any way affiliated with [theVakhovskeIsTaken](https://github.com/theVakhovskeIsTaken).
+Note: I am not in any way affiliated with [Adam Jafarov](https://github.com/theVakhovskeIsTaken).
+This is not a competition of "Who makes the better HoloISO?" or something like that.
+I just like the project he made and saw some things that didn't work for me or i'd like to see changed.
+So i changed some things and made them public, because it might help someone.
+There is no bad blood between us.

 SteamOS 3 (Holo) archiso configuration.